Home / Flavour frequal.com RSS Feed

 }

-Starting from the top, the first new things we see is BindElement.
+Starting from the top, the first new thing we see is BindElement.
 This is how you declare the HTML name for your component.
-That's what you'll use when using your component in an HTML template.
+You'll use that name when using your component in an HTML template.
 Note that the name must be all lowercase.

 Next we'll look at coaster parameter to this component.
 When you want to add a coaster tile to a page, you have to tell the component which coaster to show in the tile.
 The field supplierCoaster and its setter setSupplierCoaster() provide this functionality.
 The new annotation BindAttribute lets you specify the name to be used in HTML templates.